-The Peugeot’s more comfortable over rutted roads than most small SUVs but its entry-level petrol and diesel engines feel wheezy at best and struggle to keep up with motorway traffic
+The Peugeot 2008 is more comfortable over rutted roads than most small SUVs but its entry-level petrol and diesel engines feel wheezy at best and struggle to keep up with motorway traffic

-Pick the 110hp petrol if you spend most time pottering around town.
+Pick the 110hp petrol if you plan to spend most of the time pottering in your Peugeot 2008 around town.
 It’s perkier than the rather weedy 83hp model, cheaper than the more powerful 130hp version and much smoother than any of the diesels.
 Peugeot claims it’ll return 58.9mpg but you can expect to see a figure in the low fifties in normal driving conditions.

 If you do lots of motorway miles you’ll want to consider one of the two 1.5-litre diesel models instead.
 These come in 102hp and 120hp outputs and both return a claimed 70.6mpg – although you’ll probably manage around 60mpg in normal driving conditions.
 The 102hp version is a little sluggish at motorway speeds, but the 120hp model cruises along quite happily.